Jules Isaac

 Jules Isaac (18 November 1877 in Rennes – 6 September 1963 in Aix-en-Provence) was "a well known and highly respected Jewish historian in France with an impressive career in the world of education" by the time World War II began.

-Internationally, Isaac was most well known for his tireless work after the War in the field of Jewish-Christian relations, starting with his book #J%C3%A9sus_et_Isra%C3%ABl which was written during the war and made him a protagonist in the Seelisberg Conference of 1947, culminating in his decisive key role in the origin of the groundbreaking declaration Nostra Aetate during the Second Vatican Council.
+Internationally, Isaac was most well known for his tireless work after the Second World War in the field of Jewish-Christian relations, starting with his book Jésus et Israël, which was written during the war and made him a protagonist in the Seelisberg Conference of 1947, culminating in his decisive key role in the origin of the groundbreaking declaration Nostra Aetate during the Second Vatican Council.
 In the 1950s, Isaac had an international reputation for his work in Christian and Jewish relations.

 Life

 Jules Isaac (full name Jules Marx Isaac) was born in Rennes on November 18, 1877.
 He was born into "an old Jewish family."
 Isaac's paternal grandfather served in the Grand Army and fought in the Battle of Waterloo.
 His father was a French career military officer and was appointed squadron leader during the Second French Empire.
 Both were awarded the Legion of Honour.

 When Isaac was age twelve, both parents died a few months apart.
 After that, he entered Lakanal high school in Sceaux.
+His philosophy teacher in high school was Henri Bergson.